The Cultural Foundation Grant Program

 - Mosaic Art Mural at Cobbham Park

-Cultural Foundation Scholarship Program
+The Cultural Foundation Scholarship Program

 One of the goals of The Classic Center Cultural Foundation is to support the youth in our community in their continuing study of the arts.
 One of the ways we achieve this is by awarding annual performing arts scholarships to local high school students and a culinary scholarship to individuals seeking to pursue culinary arts education full-time.
-The Cultural Foundation also provides funds back to the school arts program of each scholarship recipient.
+The Cultural Foundation also provides funds back to the school arts program of each student recipient.

 Instrumental, East Jackson Comprehensive High School